jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-3.md

 That faculty by which we perceived the beauty or deformity, the virtue or vice of those passions and emotions, was a reflex, internal sense.

-23 Dr. Hutcheson tried to support this doctrine by showing=
+{{< s v="23" >}} Dr. Hutcheson tried to support this doctrine by showing:
 - that it was agreeable to the analogy of nature, and
-- that the mind had other reflex senses exactly similar to the moral sense, such as=
+- that the mind had other reflex senses exactly similar to the moral sense, such as:
   - a sense of beauty in external objects,
   - a public sense, by which we sympathize with others,
   - a sense of shame and honour, and
   - a sense of ridicule.

-24 But despite all his efforts to prove that morality is based in a moral sense, he acknowledges some refutations to this doctrine.
+{{< s v="24" >}} But despite all his efforts to prove that morality is based in a moral sense, he acknowledges some refutations to this doctrine.

 He allows the qualities which belong to the objects of any sense, cannot be ascribed to the sense itself, without the greatest absurdity.

-There is no sense for=
+There is no sense for:
 - black or white,
 - loud or not loud, or
 - sweet or bitter